FranckyN/ConnectX/README.md

 - `make clean`
 - `make release`

-the program is generated in the `./binary/bin/` folder
+The program is generated in the `./binary/bin/` folder

-start the program by typing `./binary/bin/ConnectX`
+Start the program by typing `./binary/bin/ConnectX`

 On Windows with MinGW: